mkloubert/vscode-kanban/README.md

 ## Support and contribute [[&uarr;](#table-of-contents)]

-If you like the extension, you can support the project by sending a [donation via PayPal](https://paypal.me/MarcelKloubert) to [me](https://github.com/mkloubert).
+If you like the extension, you can support me at https://marcel.coffee

 To contribute, you can [open an issue](https://github.com/mkloubert/vscode-kanban/issues) and/or fork this repository.